trueos/sysadm/docs/client_handbook/sysadmclient.rst

 boot environment.
 If needed, there is an option to reboot into a backup boot environment.
 Other examples of using boot environments include:

-* When making software changes, you can take a snapshot of that boot environment at any stage during the modifications.
+* When making software changes, it is possible to take a snapshot of the boot environment at any stage during the modifications.

-* Save multiple boot environments on your system and perform various updates on each of them as needed.
+* Save multiple boot environments on the system and perform various updates on each of them as needed.
 Install, test, and update different software packages on each.